 Budget Travel to Nubra Valley

-Don’t pre-book the complete package online if you want to keep it on Budget.
-Though Union rates for Taxi are fixed, they can be negotiated in person.
+Don’t pre-book the complete package online if you want to travel on a budget.
+Although union rates for taxis are fixed, they can be negotiated in person.
 In case of single travellers, there is always someone that is willing to share a taxi.
-Don’t take a public bus if you believe in it is more about the road a lot more than the destination.
+Do travel by public bus if you are comfortable with that.

-The weather in Hunder can change from calm to heavy winds in few seconds.
+The weather in Hunder can change from calm to heavy winds in a few seconds.
 When winds start blowing and you are at sand dunes, it can get really messy with sand filling up in all your clothes.
-So carry an extra pair of sweaters and socks while visiting sand dunes and take extra care of your camera equipment.
+So, carry an extra pair of sweaters and socks while visiting the sand dunes, and take extra care of your camera equipment.

 A trip to Nubra Valley during April end and early May will be quite different from a visit in peak season.
 This trip will be an enriching experience for its natural beauty and barren mountains that stretch for as far as your eyes can see.
 The trip to Nubra Valley can be stretched to 2 to 3 days depending on your length of travel as Pangong Tso, Chang La, Alchi, and Leh are also covered by most travelers in one trip.
 Plan for a ten to eleven days trip as Leh isn’t something you want to rush about.